martinsolent/Adobe-After-Effects-Turorial/AE_Walk_Thru/Adobe_After_Effects.md

 ![](AE_IMAGES/drag_to_time_line.jpg)

-Then scale item with selection tool
+Then scale item with Selection Tool

 ![](AE_IMAGES/then_scale_item.png)